vtex/shoreline/packages/site/documentation/components/pagination.md

 ### useQueryPaginationState

 Instead of `usePaginationState` it is also possible to use the `useQueryPaginationState` hook.
 It makes it possible to persist the pagination state in the query string parameters of the url.
 To do this is similarly to `usePaginationState`, you should pass the hook return to the `state` property in pagination component.
+For this hook to work correctly, you need to setup the `QueryStateProvider` at the root of your application.

 #### Parameter